Kapoorlabs-paris/Classroom-Python-based-Artificial-Intelligence/README.md

 Step 3) Install pipenv using pip command `pip install pipenv` to create dependency lock of the dependencies required by this package, pipenv takes care of dependencies of dependencies using a `.lock` file that it creates containing version specific packages that our package needs, currently our package depends on simpleoneat package only which has dependencies of its own and we use `setup.py` file with pipenv to create a package.

-Step 4) After pipenv has been installed, run `pipenev install -e .` It will lock the packages and the dev packages and create a Pipenv and Pipenv.lock file, the .lock file is used by other developers to reproduce your virtual environment.
+Step 4) After pipenv has been installed, run `pipenv install -e .` It will lock the packages and the dev packages and create a Pipenv and Pipenv.lock file, the .lock file is used by other developers to reproduce your virtual environment.